edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ## Automatically generate an `environment.yml`

-To export the packages installed into the previously created `machine-learning-env` you can run the following command:
+To export the packages installed into the previously created `rnaseq-env` you can run the following command:

 ~~~
-$ conda env export --name machine-learning-env
+$ conda env export --name rnaseq-env
 ~~~
 {: .language-bash}

 When you run this command, you will see the resulting YAML formatted representation of your Conda environment streamed to the terminal.
-Recall that we only listed five packages when we originally created `machine-learning-env` yet from the output of the `conda env export` command we see that these five packages result in an environment with roughly 80 dependencies!
+Recall that we only listed five packages when we originally created `rnaseq-env` yet from the output of the `conda env export` command we see that these  packages result in an environment with a large number of dependencies!

 To export this list into an environment.yml file, you can use `--file` option to directly save the resulting YAML environment into a file.

 ~~~
-$ conda env export --name machine-learning-env --file environment.yml
+$ conda env export --name rnaseq-env --file environment.yml
 ~~~
 {: .language-bash}